animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 I was working really hard in that house, developing my long-term memory research ideas and implementing the code for it there, meditating every day while practicing strict dietary disciplines, while working on campus taking full semesters of grad-level classes, and at the University of Rochester's Medical Center, building neural models to predict the progression of Parkinson's disease, and that house is where I started to get my idea for how stochasticity in the universe's quantum mechanics could explain a mechanism for "God" or some intelligent power in nature, hypothetically.

+I was sleeping in one of the second bedrooms, when, on a rare occasion, my housemate friend and his girlfriend woke me climbing up the stairs.
+Somehow I had a sudden realization, near around 3 AM probably or at some point in the night, that the uiverse's particles might be random, and therefore can be shifted by slight standard deviations by an intelligence — like the biological or artificial kind — in such a way that still respects the known laws of physics and yet permits the possibility of an intelligent nature.

 It was in that house when Aetna cut me off from Dupilumab.

 In that house and thereafter (continuing for years, mostly without pause), I practiced many disciplines, including meditation, strict dietary and ascetic disciplines, and, later, yoga.